CFA Preparation: The Complete Study Plan & Time Management Guide

 Ethics and professional standards

-4. Do all CFA Institute Ethics practice problems: They're most representative
+3. Complete all CFA Institute Ethics problems – They're the most representative of actual exam questions.

-5. Review Ethics during final week: Fresh recall matters
+4. Review Ethics during your final week – Fresh recall matters most for this topic.

 Allocate 15% of your study time to Ethics—matching its exam weight.
 Many candidates skimp here because it feels less technical.
 Those who master Ethics have a genuine edge, especially on borderline scores.